 If you want to know more, read this speech by Justice Virginia Bell AC, who was sworn in as a Supreme Court judge in 1999 and as a Justice of the High Court of Australia in 2009, who explains the dicey history leading to the passing of the Women's Legal Status Act in 1918.

-- Venue: Parliament of NSW, 6 Macquarie Street, Sydney
+- Venue: Strangers Dining Room, NSW Parliament, 6 Macquarie Street, Sydney